This post is aimed at people with self-hosted websites or blogs, for example, www.yourdomain.com.

 Your website is breaking my heart (and YOUR bank balance)

 There are websites that make writers money and there are those that bleed money.
-And even if all you have is a static blog “that I’ve been meaning to update”, that blog is still a missed opportunity in terms of the revenue it could be generating for you.
+And even if all you have is a static blog that you’ve been meaning to update, that blog is still a missed opportunity in terms of the revenue it could be generating for you.

 (No, it jolly well isn’t).

-If you’ve invested in a website with your time and money (even if it’s just a “personal blog that I’ve been meaning to update”), it’s only fair that you should recoup your investment.
+If you’ve invested in a website with your time and money (even if it’s just a apersonal blog that you’ve been meaning to update), it’s only fair that you should recoup your investment.

 So, how can you make money from your website?